piwakawaka-2023/tech-ins/README.md

 # :computer: Tech ins :computer:

-***After reading through this information, please schedule in a day and time with your assigned facilitator (see the table below) for your first tech in.***
+***After reading through this information, please schedule in a day and time with your assigned facilitator (see the table below) for your tech in.***

 ## What are tech ins?